top of page

 OUR HISTORY

 UNITED Church also known as United Church of Jesus Christ For All People, had its beginning in 1959.
-The church was officially founded in August 1962 as a non-denominational charismatic community under the leadership of the Rev. Frederick J. Eierkerenkoetter, better known as Rev. Ike, and 13 founding members at the Mattress Factory located at the corner of Duke Street and Wilmington Street.
+The church was officially founded in August 1962 as a non-denominational charismatic community under the leadership of the Rev. Frederick J. Eikerenkoetter, better known as Rev. Ike, and 13 founding members at the Mattress Factory located at the corner of Duke Street and Wilmington Street.

 OUR FOUNDER